 - Wills, trusts and probate (private client)

 - Family and matrimonial (private client)

 Seat rotations occur every six months.
-Prior to seat allocations, seats are advertised and trainees are given the opportunity to put forward their preferences.
+Prior to seat allocations, trainees are given the opportunity to put forward their preferences.
 Seat preferences are considered taking into account the areas of law trainees have covered in their studies, career aspirations and SRA requirements such as specifications for contentious and non-contentious seats.
 We do our best to make sure second year trainees get their first or second choice, as by then you will usually have a clearer picture of the area in which you want to specialise when you qualify.

 The training principal is responsible for overseeing the entire Trainee Process.
-Trainees are required to participate in quarterly trainee meetings which are also attended by the training supervisor and HR to discuss live topics relevant to the training contract and to trainees in general.
+Trainees are required to participate in quarterly trainee meetings which are also attended by the training supervisor and HR to discuss live topics relevant to the PORT and to trainees in general.
 Trainees will also meet with the training principal regularly to discuss their progress and career aspirations.